sdqali/site/content/blog/2012-05-29-you-crash-and-then-you-learn.markdown

 ---
-image: /images/threaded-blue-on-black-cropped.jpg
-title: "You Crash and then You Learn"
-date: 2012-05-29
-comments: true
 categories:
 - life
 - reflections
 - learn
+comments: true
+date: 2012-05-29
+ghcommentid: 34
+image: /images/threaded-blue-on-black-cropped.jpg
 tags:
 - life
 - reflections
 - learn
+title: You Crash and then You Learn
 ---

 As I picked up my bicycle, climbed on it and spotted the blood on my elbows and the bunch of curious onlookers in front of the pan shop nearby, I did not feel fear or embarrassment.
 I had an immeasurable amount of happiness welling inside me.
 I had finally done what I should have about 20 years ago - I had finally managed to crash my bicycle and leave with plenty of scars to show for it.